SDXorg/PySD-Cookbook/docs/analyses/getting_started/Python.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  To get started learning python, an excellent collection of resources
-   is available in `The Hitchhiker's Guide to
+   is available in `The Hitchhiker’s Guide to
    Python <http://docs.python-guide.org/en/latest/intro/learning/>`__.
 -  To try Python in the browser visit
    `learnpython.org <http://www.learnpython.org/>`__.